 Continue reading “Security updates for Samsung S8”

-Some are having issues in finding out how to open the Pro1 pushing, so here a principal sketch and a small video
+Some are having issues in finding out how to open the Pro1 pushing, so here a principal sketch (seen from earpiece end) and a small video

 Continue reading “Opening a tilted slider like the Pro1”

 I got a real production unit of the F(x)Tec Pro1, in the unshifted (qwertZ) variant on Nov 19. 😀